ced2anglia/ssouk_web/docs/How_to_merge_with_git.md

 When ppl say it's good to be merged, do it!

+I suggest to use the github website to do the merge, otherwise you could do it by hand, as suggested below (one of the way, take the way suits you best).

     git checkout master # Back to master git pull master # Get always the latest before rebasing. git checkout my_topic_branch # Back to my_topic_branch